FIP Symposium at Colorado State University

 Dr. Gregg Dean is a professor in the Department of Microbiology, Immunology and Pathology at Colorado State University.
 His current research is focused on feline coronavirus pathogenesis, diagnostics, and vaccine development.
 In particular, his work is focused on biomarker discovery using proteomics and use of Lactobacillus acidophilus as a vaccine platform in domestic and wild animal populations.
 He uses multi-omics approaches to explore the interaction between the intestinal microbiome, host mucosal immune responses and vaccines.
 Dr. Dean directs three NIH funded research training programs for undergraduate, predoctoral, and post-DVM students.
 He is the program director of the FCoV-23 International Research Consortium.

-Demetris Epaminondas DVM, MVSc (S.A.S.), MPA
+Demetris Epaminondas, DVM, MVSc (S.A.S.), MPA

 Demetris achieved his DVM title at Aristotle University of Thessaloniki, Greece in 2007.
 After his degree studies in Veterinary medicine, he continued and completed his academic studies with a surgical master’s degree in the same university, where he was a surgical intern in the university for 2,5 years.
 In 2024 ha has completed his second master’s degree in public administration in the University of Nicosia, Cyprus.
-He is currently a PhD candidate in the of Aristotle University of Thessaloniki, Greece with the subject of the research beeing the epidemiology of FIP in Cyprus and Greece, funded by Morris and Every Cat Animal Foundations.
+He is currently a PhD candidate in the of Aristotle University of Thessaloniki, Greece with the subject of the research being the epidemiology of FIP in Cyprus and Greece, funded by Morris and Every Cat Animal Foundations.

 His work experience is divided amongst the small animal medicine sector and the public sector, as he has been working and assisting in both veterinary sectors for the past 17 years.